openhab/openhabian/README.md

 ```

 ### Testing
 Testing is done continuously with Travis using the test framework [Bats](https://github.com/bats-core/bats-core) and the linter [Shellcheck](https://www.shellcheck.net/).
 As the tests focus on installing software a docker solution is used for easy build-up and teardown.
-To run the test suite execute the commands below. `Docker` and `Shellcheck` needs to be installed.
+To run the test suite execute the commands below or `"$ ./test.bash docker-full"`.
+Docker and Shellcheck needs to be installed.
 For more details regarding the tests see [Test Architecture](https://github.com/openhab/openhabian/blob/master/CONTRIBUTING.md#test-architecture) in CONTRIBUTING.

 ```
 docker build --tag openhabian/openhabian-bats .